Is your Production Company AB5 Exempt?

 Additionally, the Borello test borrows 5 more factors from the Fair Labor Standards Act to determine a worker’s classification:

-9)The alleged employee’s opportunity for profit or loss depending on his managerial skill;
+9)The alleged employee’s opportunity for profit or loss depending on their managerial skill;

-10)The alleged employee’s investment in equipment or materials required for his task, or his employment of helpers;
+10)The alleged employee’s investment in equipment or materials required for their task, or their employment of helpers;

 11)Whether the service rendered requires a special skill;